 The sampling frame for Quarter 1 2020 onwards is based on CSO Household Register.
 Prior to this the sample was taken from the 2018 electoral Register.
-The electoral register would appear to over represent the older age groups while the opposite is true for the younger age groups.
+The electoral register would appear to have overrepresented the older age groups while the opposite was true for the younger age groups.